UWM Holdings Co. Class (NYSE:UWMC) vs. PennyMac Financial Services (NYSE:PFSI) Financial Survey

 Insider and Institutional Ownership

-50.3% of PennyMac Financial Services shares are owned by institutional investors.
-Comparatively, 23.2% of UWM Holdings Co.
-Class shares are owned by institutional investors.
-12.9% of PennyMac Financial Services shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+23.2% of UWM Holdings Co.
+Class shares are held by institutional investors.
+Comparatively, 50.3% of PennyMac Financial Services shares are held by institutional investors.
+12.9% of PennyMac Financial Services shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Profitability

-This table compares PennyMac Financial Services and UWM Holdings Co.
-Class’ net margins, return on equity and return on assets.
+This table compares UWM Holdings Co.
+Class and PennyMac Financial Services’ net margins, return on equity and return on assets.

 |Net Margins